Juris Doctor: Etymology and abbreviations

-In the United States, the professional doctorate in law may be conferred in Latin or in English as Juris Doctor (sometimes shown on Latin diplomas in the accusative form Juris Doctorem) and at some law schools Doctor of Law (J.D. or JD), or Doctor of Jurisprudence (also abbreviated JD or J.D.).
+In the United States, the professional doctorate in law may be conferred in Latin or in English as Juris Doctor (sometimes shown on Latin diplomas in the accusative form Juris Doctorem) and at some law schools Doctor of Law (JD), or Doctor of Jurisprudence (also abbreviated JD).
 "Juris Doctor" literally means "teacher of law", while the Latin for "Doctor of Jurisprudence" – Jurisprudentiae Doctor – literally means "teacher of legal knowledge".

-The J.D. is not to be confused with Doctor of Laws or Legum Doctor (LLD or LL.D.).
-In institutions where the latter can be earned, e.g., Cambridge University (where it is titled "Doctor of Law", though still retaining the abbreviation LL.D.) and many other British institutions, it is a higher research doctorate, representing a substantial contribution to the field over many years – a standard of professional experience beyond that required for a Ph.D. and academic accomplishment well beyond a professional degree such as the J.D.
-In the United States, the LL.D. is invariably an honorary degree.
+The JD differs from the Doctor of the Science of Law (Juridicae Scientiae Doctor; JSD), Doctor of Juridical Science (Scientiae Juridicae Doctor; SJD), or Doctor of Laws (Legum Doctor; LLD).
+In the US, the JSD and SJD both require students to hold a JD and a Master of Laws (LLM); the JSD is for those wanting to pursue an academic career in the US, while the SJD is typically for students who are pursuing careers as professors of law at universities in other countries.
+The JSD and SJD are equivalent to PhD degrees in law, while the LLD may be equivalent to the PhD or may be a higher doctorate.

 Historical context

 Origins of the law degree

 The first university in Europe, the University of Bologna, was founded as a school of law by four famous legal scholars in the 11th century who were students of the glossator school in that city.
 This served as the model for other law schools of the Middle Ages, and other early universities such as the University of Padua.
-The first academic degrees may have been doctorates in civil law (doctores legum) followed by canon law (doctores decretorum); these were not professional degrees but rather indicated that their holders had been approved to teach at the universities.
+The first academic degrees may have been doctorates in civil law (doctores legum) followed by canon law (doctores decretorum).
+These were not professional degrees but rather indicated that their holders had been approved to teach at the universities.
 While Bologna granted only doctorates, preparatory degrees (bachelor's and licences) were introduced in Paris and then in the English universities.